jenkinsci/pipeline-reporter-by-redpen-plugin/README.md

  - The plugin eliminates the manual work required by **Software Engineers** to update the Jira issues with the pipeline details.

- - The plugin provides visibility to **Product Managers, Team Leads,** and **QA Engineers** into the pipeline like failing or passing builds, tests, and deployments.
+ - The plugin provides visibility to **Product Managers**, **Team Leads**, and **QA Engineers** into the pipeline like failing builds, tests, and deployments.

 ## How to get started
 There are four steps to get started with the integration:

-1. Install Redpen Jenkins Plugin
+1. Install Redpen for Jenkins add-on from Jira Marketplace.

-2. Generate a new Jenkins Credentials
+2. Generate a new Jenkins Credentials from Jira.
-3. Generate Jira API token of an Atlassian user account
+3. Install Redpen Jenkins Plugin from Plugin manager.
-4. Configure Redpen Jenkins Plugin into a Jenkins Job
+4. Configure Redpen Jenkins Plugin into a Jenkins job.

 [Click here](https://support.redpen.ai/hc/en-us/articles/4727856045069) and follow the steps to integrate and configure the plugin.